Bring the North Carolina Museum of History to you!

 From Farm to Factory: Agriculture and Industry in North Carolina

 For most of its history, North Carolina has had a predominantly rural economy.
 New technology that made farming more efficient also led to the growth of industry in the state.
 In recent years, the state’s economy has turned sharply away from agriculture.
 Learn the factors—who, what, where, when, and how—that contributed to the shift from farm to factory.
 Identify objects, analyze historical photographs, study geography and its relationship to food, and learn about life in a mill village, the effects of child labor, and the importance of technology today and in the future.

 Geography played a major role in the settlement patterns of colonial North Carolina.
 Explore colonial family life and learn about the cultures of four groups that settled in the state’s three regions.
 Examine reproduction artifacts, play with toys, and listen to period music.
 Learn about clothing, housing, cooking, education, and trade.
 This project was made possible through the support of the North Carolina Society Daughters of the American Revolution.

 Everybody’s War: North Carolina and World War II

 Everyday life changed during World War II as families were separated, food and goods were rationed, and travel and pleasure driving were curtailed.
-North Carolinians from the mountains to the coast helped the war effort by volunteering, salvaging, conserving, growing victory gardens, and buying war bonds.
-Use the scrapbook of memories, the stories of North Carolinians, objects, images, and words of the period to teach about the changes that this war brought to our state.
+North Carolinians from the mountains to the coast helped the war effort by volunteering, by salvaging and conserving, by growing victory gardens, and by buying war bonds.
+Use the scrapbook of memories, the stories of North Carolinians, and objects, images, and words of the period to teach about the changes that this war brought to our state.

 Primarily North Carolina